 We're seeing very small form factor SSDs for laptops today; how can manufacturers get the capacity necessary in such a small size?
-Also, when selecting a
+Also, when selecting a solid-state drive for a laptop, what are the most important specs to pay attention to?

 Chips smaller than 30 nm and 20 nm are in production today, and die sizes will continue to shrink.
 Expect 14 nm die sizes later this year.